Film celebrities pay homage to 'Flying Sikh' Milkha Singh: His legacy remains unmatched | Entertainment

 - India

-Megastar Amitabh Bachchan, superstar Shah Rukh Khan, Akshay Kumar, actor-filmmaker Farhan Akhtar and others from the Hindi film industry mourned the end of an era as they paid tributes to sprint icon Milkha Singh, describing him as an epitome of ''hard work'' and ''determination''.
+Megastar Amitabh Bachchan, Mohanlal, superstar Shah Rukh Khan, Akshay Kumar, Ajay Devgn, actor-filmmaker Farhan Akhtar and others from the Indian film industry mourned the end of an era as they paid tributes to sprint icon Milkha Singh, describing him as an epitome of ''hard work'' and ''determination''.
 Singh, 91, died on late Friday night at Chandigarh's PGIMER hospital after battling COVID-19 for a month.

 In a statement posted on his various social media accounts, Akhtar, who spent a lot of time and got to know Singh personally while playing the lead role in the 2013 biopic ''Bhaag Milkha Bhaag'', said he is unable to come to terms with the sports icon's demise.